Almedin Civa

-Almedin Civa (born 27 April 1972) is Bosnian retired footballer who is the manager of 1.
+Almedin Civa (born 27 April 1972) is a Bosnian retired footballer who was most recently the manager of 1.
 FC Lokomotive Leipzig.
 Before that he worked as sporting director at SV Babelsberg 03.

 Playing career

 Civa, who played as a defender or midfielder, has spent his entire career in Germany, mainly playing in and around Berlin.
 He made 71 appearances in the 2.
 Bundesliga, for Tennis Borussia Berlin, KFC Uerdingen 05, and SV Babelsberg 03.
 He holds the Babelsberg's most appearances record with 261 league matches.